CarolLuca/LegalNERo/README.md

 # coding: utf8
 """Example of training an additional entity type

-This script shows how to add a new entity type to an existing pretrained NER model.
+This script shows how to add a new entity type to an existing pre-trained NER model.
 To keep the example short and simple, only four sentences are provided as examples.
 In practice, you'll need many more — a few hundred would be a good start.
-You will also likely need to mix in examples of other entity types, which might be obtained by running the entity recognizer over unlabelled sentences, and adding their annotations to the training set.
+You will also likely need to mix in examples of other entity types, which might be obtained by running the entity recognizer over unlabelled sentences and adding their annotations to the training set.

 The actual training is performed by looping over the examples, and calling `nlp.entity.update()`.
 The `update()` method steps through the words of the